 It is certain that occasionally you are dissatisfied with your job.
 But quitting isn’t the real solution for this.
-You must know that frequent job changing is a big minus point for your resume.
+You must know that frequent job changes are a big minus point for your resume.
 Most employers avoid appointing candidates who change jobs frequently because they fail to stick to one.
-But in reality, frequent job hopping means lack of confidence and commitment and being self-absorbed.
+But in reality, frequent job-hopping means a lack of confidence and commitment and being self-absorbed.

 2. Changing jobs for money